partly-cloud/aws-intro-course-module-samples/module-1/module-1-aws-sdk/README.md

         - This command may vary based on the operating system runtime.
 For Windows/PowerShell it may be `.venv/Scripts/Activate.ps1`
 - Install the requirements from the `requirements.txt` file, with the following command.
     - `pip install -r requirements.txt`
+    - All the requirements in the file, except for `loguru` are direct, or indirect dependencies for the Boto3 AWS SDK.

 ### Demo steps
 - Configure environment variables with AWS credentials in your local terminal session